software-mansion/react-native-reanimated/docs/docs/api/nativeMethods/measure.md

 ### Note

 You can use `measure()` only on rendered components.
-Well practise is wrap function call with `try{} catch{}` if there exists possibility to call function on non rendered item, for example: Non visible item on screen from FlatList.
+Good practice is to wrap function call with `try{} catch{}` if there is a possibility to call function on item which is not rendered, for example: invisible item on screen from FlatList.